baconjs/bacon.js/README.md

 `observable.log()` logs each value of the Observable to the console.
 It optionally takes arguments to pass to console.log() alongside each value.
 To assist with chaining, it returns the original Observable.
+Note that as a side-effect, the observable will have a constant listener and will not be garbage-collected.
+So, use this for debugging only and remove from production code.
+For example:

+    myStream.log("New event in myStream")

+or just

+    myStream.log()

 EventStream